niva83/YADDUM/README.md

                                         uncertainty_model='dual-Doppler')
 ```

-This last step will create the two xarray datasets contaning the results of the uncertainty calculation, which can be viewed graphically and explore numerically:
+This last step will create the two xarray datasets contaning the results of the uncertainty calculation. [xarray](http://xarray.pydata.org/en/stable/) is a very powerful package and comes with a range of functionalities, thus it is worth spending time and learning how to operate with it.
+For example, xarray dataset can be viewed graphically and explore numerically:
 ```
 lidar_uncertainty.uncertainty.azimuth_gain.sel(instrument_id = 'koshava').plot()
 plt.show()